Mikaela/shell-things/etc/firefox/policies/README.md

 > Policy SearchEngines is only allowed on ESR.

-Thus DuckDuckGo extension is installed by default so when testing this policy I won't have to see Google.
+But who cares?
+Anyway thus DuckDuckGo extension is installed by default so when testing this policy I won't have to see Google.

 ## See also